 Who Is Stephanie Grisham?
-She Might Be Sarah Sanders' Replacement
+She Just Replaced Sarah Sanders

-It’s been less than 24 hours since White House Press Secretary Sarah Huckabee Sanders announced that she would be stepping down from her post, but rumors are already swirling about a possible replacement: Stephanie Grisham.
+It was less than 24 hours since White House Press Secretary Sarah Huckabee Sanders announced that she would be stepping down from her post, when rumors started swirling about a possible replacement: Stephanie Grisham.
+On Tuesday, it became official with an announcement by Melania Trump.

+The first lady said on Twitter that she “can think of no better person to serve the Administration & our country.”

+Here is what you should know about new White House Press Secretary, Stephanie Grisham:

 Grisham is currently serving as First Lady Melania Trump’s spokeswoman and deputy chief of staff for communications.